-Clark's work is in over fifty of the most prominent institutional collections in the United States, including Yale University Museum, Metropolitan Museum of Art, Brooklyn Museum, Whitney Museum, National Gallery of Art, Smithsonian American Art Museum, American University Museum, Rhode Island School of Design, The Phillips Collection and the High Museum.
+Clark's work is in over fifty of the most prominent institutional collections in the United States, including Yale University Art Gallery, The Metropolitan Museum of Art, the Brooklyn Museum, the Whitney Museum of American Art, the National Gallery of Art, the Smithsonian American Art Museum, American University Museum, Rhode Island School of Design, The Phillips Collection and the High Museum of Art.
 His work is in numerous notable private collections, including the Herbert and Dorothy Vogel Collection and the Richard Brown Baker Collection.
-Clark's grants and awards include a Ford Foundation Grant (1965), First Purchase Award at the National Drawing Society Eastern Regional Exhibition, Philadelphia Museum of Art (1970), and Purchase Award, 35th Corcoran Biennial (1977).
+Clark's grants and awards include a Ford Foundation Grant (1965), First Purchase Award at the National Drawing Society Eastern Regional Exhibition, the Philadelphia Museum of Art (1970), and "35th Biennial Exhibition of Contemporary American Painting" purchase award (1977), The Corcoran Gallery of Art Washington, D.C.